Skip to Content

 9. Some Khao Manee Kittens Are Not White

-10. It May Be the Rarest Breed in the World
+10. It May Be the Rarest Cat Breed in the World

-When it comes to Khao Manees, you’re talking about what may be the rarest bred cat in the world – and definitely rare in the US.
+When it comes to Khao Manees, you’re talking about what may be the rarest bred cat in the world.
+The Khao Manee was said to be treasured by royalty in Siam (present-day Thailand).
+It is a breed partly shrouded in mysticism and positive cultural mythology.

 11. Khao Manee Health Considerations